Gflinois/IOC_moto/readme.md

 - IMU for measuring acceleration and speed in all directions (interraction with website not ready yet because we have no non broken IMU yet)
 - Tachimeter spying for RPM monitoring

+The project also include an OLED output for ESP32, actually the esp32 used with the thermistance is receiving the lumistance value from the raspberry pi.

 ## Requirements

 To use this code, you will need: